 First, we’ll explain how this week of celebration came about.
 And then, we’ll share some ideas for gifts.
 There are a lot of little things we can all do to show our appreciation.

 When is National Emergency Nurses Week?

-National Emergency Nurses Week is every October 6-12.
-October is always Emergency Nurses Day.
+National Emergency Nurses Week is from October 10-16.
+October 13 is Emergency Nurses Day.
 Mark your calendars so you are sure not to miss out on this special time of year.

 Keep in mind, the Emergency Nurses Day sometimes doesn’t fall within this week.

 What is the National Emergency Nurses Week?

 National Emergency Nurses (NEN) Week is an extension of National Nurses Week.
 This day has been sponsored by the Emergency Nurses Association since 1989.
 This celebration was extended to NEN Week in 1991 by the American Nurses Association.

 It gives people even more opportunities to celebrate the remarkable individuals that work as emergency nurses.